 How does Probation Violation Happen

-Probation violation are different in every state but are generally congruent to federal and state law and in San Marcos.
-These violations happens when someone ignores, avoids, refuses, or breaks the terms/conditions of a probation sentence during the probation period.
+Probation violation is different in every state but are generally congruent to federal and state law and in Central Texas.
+These violations happen when someone ignores, avoids, refuses, or breaks the terms/conditions of a probation sentence during the probation period.

 Situations in which probation violation arise